 If you do borrow student loans, please consider following these suggestions:

-- Live like a college student now so that you won’t have to live like a college student later.
+- Live like a college student now so that you will not have to live like a college student later.
 Keep luxuries to a minimum.

-- Always be aware of how much you've borrowed in student loans and what the estimated monthly payments will be.
+- Always be aware of how much you have borrowed in student loans and what the estimated monthly payments will be.

 - Check the National Student Loan Data System to make sure the loan amounts reported match your records and to obtain servicer contact information.